Temperament: Definition, Types, And Disorders

 As you've probably figured out, adaptability is how someone can transition from something they are familiar with to something that is foreign to them.
 For example, moving to a new place, or adjusting to a loss in the family.
 Some people can easily adapt and can handle change with grace.
 Others take a long time to adjust and can struggle for a long time.

-Some people are naturally persistent when it comes to pursuing their goal.
+Some people are naturally persistent when it comes to pursuing their goals.
 No matter how many obstacles come their way, no matter how many times they fail, they will keep trying.
 Meanwhile, others may give up at first sight of a problem, or they may lose interest and try something else.

 This is how someone reacts to a situation.
 When faced with a positive or negative stimulus, does the person react calmly, or do they react aggressively?
-It will all depend on the person, to be honest.

 Some people are easily distracted.
 Even if they are enjoying the activity, they can still find a way for them to be distracted by something else.
 Other people can maintain focus even if the activity is not that interesting.
 Being able to shut down the distractions around you can be great for focusing, but at the same time, one needs to make sure that they aren't letting the world pass them by.